- HOW DOES AN AACDS COURSE DIFFER FROM COURSES OFFERED AT OTHER UNIVERSITIES/COLLEGES?

 - I AM A BEAUTY THERAPIST/NURSE, CAN I APPLY FOR CREDITS?

 The beauty therapy diploma is the minimum requirement to apply and progress onto completing the 52707WA Graduate Diploma of Dermal Therapies.
-The minimum entry criteria for the 52709WA Graduate Diploma in Cosmetic Nursing is to be a qualified nurse registered to practice with Australian Health Practitioner Regulation Agency.
+The minimum entry criteria for the 52709WA Graduate Diploma of Cosmetic Nursing is to be a qualified nurse registered to practice with Australian Health Practitioner Regulation Agency.

 - I'M CURRENTLY PERFORMING DERMAL THERAPIES, CAN I APPLY FOR SKILLS RECOGNITION?